What to do on your property in August

 - Mulch: Apply mulch / wood-chips around the base of fruit trees.
 Keep the wood chips away from the base of the tree, because if they touch the trunk it can cause rot or bacterial issues.
 Wood chips will encourage mycorrhizal activity and strengthen the root system.

 - Avocados: Keep mulching and adding light compost around the base of avocados.
-Chop and Drop things like moringa, pigeon pea, and Mexican sunflower to create biomass at the base.
+Chop-and-Drop things like moringa, pigeon pea, and Mexican sunflower to create biomass at the base.

 - Mangoes: Prune (via tipping the terminal branches) a few weeks after they are finished fruiting.
 This will increase your chances of fruit set next year.